-There is an increase in total budgeted income of an estimated 1% in relation to the previous year.
+There is an increase in total budgeted income of between 4% and 6% in relation to the previous year.
 The main reason for the increase is as follows:

-- The operational grants increase by over R4 million for this budget - Total revenue for Rates and Taxes will increase by 5% property rates accounts.
-The total exemption valuation (rebate amount) remains R35 000 as per the Municipal Property Rates Act. - Agricultural property and Public Benefit Organisations rebate of 10% will be incorporated in the Agriculture tariff. - Water, Sewerage and Refuse will be increase very conservatively by 5% in relation to the previous financial year - Electricity tariffs will be increased as per NERSA guidelines discussion document and approval will have an impact on the final tariffs. - A very cautious and conservative approach were followed during the budget preparations.
-The current payment patterns of consumers played a crucial role in our budget approach. - The Anticipated Budgeted Revenue for the majority of services has decrease from the previous year.
-This relates to the current economic conditions that exist nationally and within Emthanjeni Municipality. - The general increment of service tariffs and levies was followed as per MFMA guidelines. - The general apathy of non-payment for municipal services by the consumers will impact severely on service delivery and will contribute to non-payment of creditors and service providers.

-- The collection of cash and the continuous enforcement of Credit Control Mechanisms together with all budgetary policies cannot be more emphasize as it will and must be intensified by all stakeholders within and outside the municipality. - The budget has been prepared on the basis of sustainable delivery and financial viability and cost effectiveness to render municipal services to its communities, residents and consumers on an ongoing, unstoppable basis.
+- The total revenue for Rates and Taxes will increase by 4% property rates accounts.
+The total exemption valuation (rebate amount) remains R35 000 as per the Property Rates Act.
+Agricultural property and Public Benefit Organizations rebate of 10% will be incorporated in the Agriculture tariff. - ♣ Water, Sewerage and Refuse will be increased very conservatively by 5% in relation to the previous financial year. - Electricity tariffs will be increased by 15.10% as per NERSA guidelines discussion document and approval will have an impact on these Draft tariffs; - ♣ A very cautious and conservative approach were followed during the budget preparations.
+The current payment patterns of consumers played a crucial role in our budget approach; - The anticipated Budget Revenue for the majority of services has decreased from the previous year.
+This relates to the current economic conditions that exist nationally and within Emthanjeni Municipality. - The general apathy of non-payment for municipal services by the consumers will impact severely on service delivery and will contribute to non-payment of creditors and service providers; - The collection of cash and the continuous enforcement of Credit Control Mechanisms together with all budgetary policies cannot be more emphasized as it will and must be intensified buy all stakeholders within and outside the municipality; - The budget has been prepared on the basis of sustainable delivery and financial viability and cost effectiveness to render municipal services to its communities, residents and consumers on an ongoing, unstoppable basis.
 Payment for services by consumers cannot be emphasized more or enough.